docker/docs/docker-hub/billing/faq.md

 ### How do I upgrade to a Team plan from a legacy organization plan?

-Upgrading your legacy plan to a Team plan offers you unlimited public and unlimited private repositories.
+Upgrading your legacy plan to a Team plan offers you unlimited public and private repositories, unlimited teams, and 3 parallel builds.
 Once you’ve upgraded your current legacy organization plan to a Team plan, it is not possible to switch back to the legacy per-repository plan.

 For information on how to upgrade to a Team plan from a legacy (per-repository) plan, see [Upgrade to a Team plan](/upgrade.md#upgrade-to-a-team-plan).